-On 10 June 2009, the European Commission (EC) imposed a fine of 20 million euros on Belgian electricity supplier Electrabel for implementing a merger without seeking its prior approval, in breach of the EC Merger Regulation (ECMR).
+On 10 June 2009, the European Commission (EC) imposed a fine of € 20 M on Belgian electricity supplier Electrabel for implementing a merger without seeking its prior approval, in breach of the EC Merger Regulation (ECMR).
 This decision merits attention not only because it is one of only a handful of such decisions in Europe, but also because it serves as a reminder of several key issues often arising in EU merger reviews.
 In particular, the decision highlights the importance of making a careful assessment of the concept of "control," which is the trigger for a merger notification under the ECMR.

-Electrabel's Failure to Notify
+I. Electrabel's failure to notify